 9. Get your teen to volunteer /get a job

-A great way to teach your child responsibility is to encourage them to get a job or volunteer.
+A great way to teach responsibility is to encourage your teen to get their first job or volunteer.
 With more than seven in ten young people in the UK saying that earning their own money is important to them, your teen will be open to finding work and learning how to be responsible in the real world.